 Just 20 Minutes of Sunlight a Day Stimulates Over 200 Antimicrobial Peptides

 Before we had language, before we built cities or planted seeds, we had the sun.
-We followed its rise.
-We feared its absence.
-We built our rhythms around its glow, like all living things do.
+We followed its rise, we were scared of it not rising the next day, we built our rhythms around its glow, like all other living things do.
 And still, even now, with LED bulbs and indoor lives, our bodies remember.

-The sun, it turns out, doesn’t just light our path.
-It defends it.
+The sun, it turns out, doesn’t just light our path up, it also defends it.

 The Secret Beneath Your Skin

-Let’s talk about your skin, not as decoration, not as a canvas for freckles or foundation, but as a gatekeeper.
-It’s the largest organ you have, and it’s not passive.
+Let’s think about our skin, not as decoration, not as a canvas for freckles or foundation, but as a gatekeeper.
+It’s hailed as the largest organ we have, and it’s not passive.

-What it sings are signals.
-Complex, biochemical cues that awaken systems deep inside you.
-Among them: the production of antimicrobial peptides like cathelicidins and beta-defensins.
-These are natural antibiotics your body makes on its own…no pharmacy required.
+Complex, biochemical cues that awaken systems deep inside you are happening when you stand in the sunshine like that lizard on a rock.
+Among all of those biochemical cues is the production of antimicrobial peptides like cathelicidins and beta-defensins.
+These are natural antibiotics your body makes on its own, no pharmacy or prescription required.
+Which is good because, my co-pay seems like it goes up every new insurance cycle for some reason.

 They create a kind of invisible armor, woven from amino acids, sharp-edged and selective.
-They poke holes in bacterial membranes.
-They paralyze viral invaders.
-They neutralize fungal spores and disrupt parasitic plans.
+They poke holes in bacterial membranes, paralyze viral invaders, and even neutralize fungal spores and disrupt parasitic plans.

-And they do all this…because you stepped into the sun.
+And they do all this just because you stepped into the sun.
+Pretty neat, no?

 (Don’t forget to read my piece about how the sun isn’t even really yellow!)